openvinotoolkit/openvino/src/bindings/c/README.md

 # OpenVINO C API

-OpenVINO C API is key part to extend OpenVINO for C API users.
+OpenVINO C API is a key part of the OpenVINO extension for C API users.
 This component provides C API for OpenVINO Toolkit.

 ```mermaid
 flowchart LR